How many times have you said “I suck at golf”?

 The first option is to work on you.
 Flexibility, core strength, that sort of thing.
 Stretching the back and hamstrings are a must.
 The shoulders would be a good idea, too.

 Ideally, just starting a yoga routine would be the best bet.
 It takes care of all of that.
+My best years, as far as distance is concerned, was when I was doing yoga every morning.

-The more flexibility you have, the bigger backswing you can create.
+You see, the more flexibility you have, the bigger backswing you can create.
 When that happens, you naturally create more swing speed.
 Plus, it’s just good for you.

 The other option, that I eluded to earlier, is to get clubs that are better suited to your swing.
 I’ve talked at length about this, so why not take a look here, at my custom-fitting page, for (a lot) more info?